 - Teacher Education Accreditation Council (TEAC)

-While not always the case, regionally accredited schools and colleges are typically academic, non-profit education institutions.
+While not always the case, regionally accredited schools and colleges are typically academic, non-profit educational institutions.
 In contrast, the majority of nationally accredited schools are for-profit and provide vocational oriented career and technical training programs.

 If you plan on attending a nationally accredited school and then transferring to a regionally accredited college, you’ll want to make sure that the college you plan on attending will accept credits from a nationally accredited school.

-Many people are under the impression that you can tell whether or not an education institution is accredited by their name and/or the programs they offer.
-While this may be true in some instances, it isn't always.
-Generally, a school's name and their degrees do not indicate the accreditation status or type of accreditation the school holds.
-Always, check a school's website or with an admissions counselor to verify accreditation status before enrolling in a program.
+Many people are under the impression that you can tell whether or not an educational institution is accredited by their name and/or the programs they offer.
+While this may be true in some instances, it isn’t always.
+Generally, a school’s name and their degrees do not indicate the accreditation status or type of accreditation the school holds.
+Always, check a school’s website or with an admissions counselor to verify accreditation status before enrolling in a program.

-Professional and specialized accreditors
+Professional and Specialized Accreditors

 Several professional and specialized accrediting agencies are recognized by the U.S. Department of Education and Council for Higher Education.
-These agencies develop, share and apply a best practices approach to accreditation through affiliation with the Association of Professional and Specialized Accreditors.
+These agencies develop, share and apply the best practices approach to accreditation through affiliation with the Association of Professional and Specialized Accreditors.
 Some of the more popular professional accreditors include:

 - Accreditation Board for Engineering and Technology